sinae99/repo-orchestrator/README.md

 ### Example Action used in this repository

-For this repository, an **Action** is implemented to validate the full workflow:
+For this repository, an **Action** is implemented to validate this:

 > Ensure a specific comment line exists in all Dockerfiles.